Knucklebone (Pan Macmillan)

-The Joburg Book
+The Cape Town Book (Struik)

-Inside Joburg is a pocket guide to the history and heritage of the city of Johannesburg that takes the reader – resident or visitor – on a journey through the city’s spaces, from its geography and history through to recommended places to shop, eat and relax.
+Inside Joburg (Pan Macmillan) is a pocket guide to the history and heritage of the city of Johannesburg that takes the reader – resident or visitor – on a journey through the city’s spaces, from its geography and history through to recommended places to shop, eat and relax.